- Award: Amount will depend on the number of collaborators and the duration of the research leaves but will not exceed $200,000 for any one project.

-- Notifications will be sent by early February 2014.
+- Notifications will be sent via email by early February 2016.

-ACLS invites applications for the sixth annual competition for the ACLS Collaborative Research Fellowships for collaborative research in the humanities and related social sciences.
-The program is funded by a generous grant from the The Andrew W. Mellon Foundation.
+ACLS invites applications for the eighth annual competition for the ACLS Collaborative Research Fellowships for collaborative research in the humanities and related social sciences.
+The program is funded by a generous grant from The Andrew W. Mellon Foundation.

 The aim of this fellowship program is to offer small teams of two or more scholars the opportunity to collaborate intensively on a single, substantive project.
 The fellowship supports projects that produce a tangible research product (such as joint print or web publications) for which two or more collaborators will take credit.